Samyak-Waghmare/Samyak-Waghmare/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 🧑‍🤝‍🧑 I'm looking forward to **make valuable contributions to a broad spectrum of captivating projects**
+- 🧑‍🤝‍🧑 I'm looking forward to **making meaningful contributions to a broad spectrum of innovative projects**

-- 🤝 I'm eager to know about **opportunities which will help me in expanding my potential**
+- 🤝 I'm **open to opportunities that help me grow and make an impact**

-- 📫 How to reach me **samyakwaghmare455@gmail.com**
+- 📫 How to reach me: **samyakwaghmare455@gmail.com**

 <!--
 - 🔭 I’m currently working on ...